-Fannie Mae doesn't set a specific credit score minimum for second homes above its 620 minimum for all loans.
-But lenders may require a score of 680-700 for a second home standard refinance or 720+ for cash-out financing.
+Fannie Mae doesn’t set a specific credit score minimum for second homes above its 620 minimum for all loans.
+But lenders may require a score of 680-700 for a second home conventional refinance or 720+ for cash-out financing.

 Lenders will want to see that you have enough money in the bank to cover vacation home payments if you hit financial hardship.